Skip to main content

 • File links (clickable pill badges that open the file preview)

-When the agent references a file it created, the file appears as a small clickable badge in the response text.
+When the agent references a file it created on its computer, the file appears as a small clickable badge in the response text.
 Click it to:

 • Preview the file in a side panel (code, PDF, images, markdown)